Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Experiment Setup

 \section{Experiment Setup}

-We perform task-specific (supervised) fine-tuning using 10 legal-specific LLMs on three datasets: LEDGAR, UNFAIR-ToS, and LEXDEMOD.
-We consider 10 pre-trained encoder-based legal-specific models for fine-tuning.
+We perform task-specific fine-tuning using 13 legal-specific models on three datasets: LEDGAR, UNFAIR-ToS, and LEXDEMOD.
+We consider ten pre-trained encoder-based legal-specific models for fine-tuning.
 Nine of these are base-variant encoder models: Legal-BERT \cite{chalkidis2020legal}, Contracts-BERT \cite{chalkidis2020legal}, LegalRoBERTa \cite{geng2021legal}, CaseLaw-BERT \cite{zheng2021does}, InLegalBERT, InCaseLawBERT, and CustomInLawBERT \cite{paul-2022-pretraining}, Legal-XLM-R \cite{niklaus2024multilegalpile}, and LexLM \cite{chalkidis-garneau-etal-2023-lexlms}.
 One large-variant model, PoL-BERT \cite{henderson2022pile}, is included, as its base version is not present.
-We also evaluate the encoder-decoder model LexT5 \cite{t-y-s-s-etal-2024-lexsumm} (Appendix~\ref{AppendixE}), but exclude it from the main results as it is the only model of its kind.
-Decoder-only models like AdaptLLM \cite{cheng2024adapting} and SaulLM-7B \cite{colombo2024saullm} are emerging but custom metrics are not well-supported by the TRL library, which we require in the contract classification case.
-We leave their benchmarking for future work.
-A detailed description of each model is provided in Appendix~\ref{AppendixB}, and Table~\ref{Table2} summarizes their key characteristics.
-A detailed experimental setup is provided in Appendix~\ref{AppendixC}.\\ We also compare the 10 legal-specific LLMs with 7 general-purpose LLMs.
-These include five base variant encoder models: BERT \cite{devlin2019bert}, RoBERTa-base \cite{liu2019roberta}, DeBERTa \cite{hedeberta}, Longformer \cite{beltagy2020longformer}, and BigBird \cite{zaheer2020big}, along with one large variant, RoBERTa-large \cite{liu2019roberta}.
-Additionally, we compare with the closed-source GPT-3.5-Turbo \cite{openai2023chatgpt} using zero-shot and one-shot prompting.
+We also evaluate two legal decoder-based models, AdaptLLM \cite{cheng2024adapting} and SaulLM-7B \cite{colombo2024saullm}, along with one legal encoder-decoder model, LexT5 \cite{t-y-s-s-etal-2024-lexsumm}, as it is the only model of its kind among legal-specific decoder-based and encoder-decoder models.
+Table \ref{Table2} in Appendix \ref{AppendixB} summarizes the key characteristics of each model, and a detailed description of them is provided in the same appendix.
+A detailed experimental setup is provided in Appendix \ref{AppendixC}.
+We compare these 13 legal-specific models with 9 generalist models.
+These include six base variant encoder models: BERT \cite{devlin2019bert}, RoBERTa-base \cite{liu2019roberta}, DeBERTa \cite{hedeberta}, Longformer \cite{beltagy2020longformer}, BigBird \cite{zaheer2020big}, and DistilBERT \cite{sanh2019distilbert}, along with one large variant, RoBERTa-large \cite{liu2019roberta}.
+We also compare two generalist decoder-based models, Llama-3.2 \cite{grattafiori2025llama} and Mistral \cite{jiang2023mistral7b}.